beet-software/dorm/docs/docs/03-understand/04-query-and-relation-details.md

 1. a structured relation plan that an engine may batch or translate to a local join;
 2. readable repository operations that can resolve the relationship through ordinary reads.

-The MySQL engine checks for direct table plans and can use batched relationship reads.
-Its callback-based relationship tests use readable sources, which exercise the fallback form without requiring a live database server.
+The MySQL, PostgreSQL, and MongoDB engines check for direct table plans and can use grouped relationship reads.
+Their callback-based relationship tests use readable sources, which exercise the fallback form without requiring a live database server.

 This is an execution boundary, not a second public model schema.
 The generated relation names and result shapes remain the application-facing contract.